 (ii) other energy research work within the State or elsewhere.

-[Clause 2 inserted by No. 53 of 2003 s.
+[Clause 2 inserted: No. 53 of 2003 s.
 95.]

 3. Power to direct researcher

 The terms and conditions referred to in clause 2(2)(e) may include a condition that a person to whom the Coordinator has allocated financial assistance must comply with any directions or guidelines issued by the Coordinator in relation to the conduct of the research project concerned.